-About Class 5
+About Class 5 and Autumn Knowledge Organisers

-Children should wear their PE kits to school on a Tuesday and a Thursday.
+Children should wear their PE kits to school on a Monday and a Thursday.

 If you have any questions at all, please do not hesitate in contacting me.